bytecodealliance/wit-bindgen/crates/cpp/DESIGN.md

 [^4]: A host side wit::string doesn't own the data (not free in dtor), thus no move semantics.

 [^5]: std::span requires C++-20, this alias should give minimal functionality with older compiler targets.

+# Symmetric ABI

+The idea is to directly connect (link) components to each other.

+Thus imported and exported functions and resources need to be compatible at the ABI level.

+For now for functions the following convention is used in both directions:

+ - The imported function ABI is used with the following properties

+    - (unchanged) List and string arguments are passed as Views, no free required, lifetime is constrained until the end of the call

+    - (unchanged) Owned resources in arguments or results pass ownership to the callee

+    - (unchanged) If there are too many (>1) flat results, a local uninitialized ret_area is passed via the last argument

+    - (change) Returned strings and lists become views, valid until a cabi_post on the ret_area ptr which was passed to the first call.
+      This is mostly a concession to functional safety, avoiding all allocations in the hot path.
+Caller provided buffers or custom realloc would solve this in a different way.

+ - The imported resource ABI is used also for exporting with one modification:

+   Resource IDs are usize, so you can optimize the resource table away.